-- 85. The complainant argues that he was prevented from accessing and repossessing his home and from freely enjoying his private space.
+- 88. The complainant argues that he was prevented from accessing and repossessing his home and from freely enjoying his private space.
 In this respect he states that the notion of "home", in the sense of Article 8 of the ECHR, refers not only to the place where a person actually lives, but also to a place where the person intends to live.
 He left his home due to external circumstances, but that does not imply his unwillingness to return.
-Furthermore, the right to respect for "private life", in the sense of Article 8 of the ECHR, implies the right to a personal or private space which can be viewed as the right of the person to be left alone and to freely enjoy the private space, without external interferences. - 86.
+Furthermore, the right to respect for "private life", in the sense of Article 8 of the ECHR, implies the right to a personal or private space which can be viewed as the right of the person to be left alone and to freely enjoy the private space, without external interferences. - 89.
 According to the complainant, UNMIK had the duty to protect his right to respect for his home and private life, but did not act accordingly.
-He argues, in particular, that UNMIK failed to set up a regulatory framework which would assure that the decision-making process by the HPCC, leading to measures of interference with his rights under Article 8 of the ECHR, was fair and afforded due respect to the interests safeguarded by that provision. - 87.
+He argues, in particular, that UNMIK failed to set up a regulatory framework which would assure that the decision-making process by the HPCC, leading to measures of interference with his rights under Article 8 of the ECHR, was fair and afforded due respect to the interests safeguarded to him by that provision. - 90.
 The complainant further reiterates that the fair trial guarantees were not duly observed in the HPCC proceedings relating to his claim.
-The permanent deprivation from accessing his home, by means of an unreasonable decision, constitutes an interference with his right to home and private life, which cannot be justified under § 2 of Article 8 of the ECHR. - 88.
-The SRSG responds that the potential interference with the complainant's right to respect for his home occurred not because of UNMIK's interference, but as a consequence of the armed conflict in Kosovo in 1999 and its aftermath.
-The SRSG states that any interference with the right to respect for the complainant's home and family life would have occurred before the complainant brought his claim before the HPCC.
-He further states that the HPCC's decisions were well-grounded, referring to arguments made in response to the complaints under Article 6 of the ECHR, and cannot account for a violation of the complainant's right to respect for his home and family life.
+The permanent deprivation from accessing his home, by means of an unreasonable decision, constitutes an interference with his right to home and private life, which cannot be justified under § 2 of Article 8 of the ECHR. - 91.
+The SRSG responds that there has not been any interference by local authorities or by any other natural or legal person with the complainant's personal life, or physical or moral integrity.